AnimalLogic/maya-usd/README.md

 + docker setup
 + jenkins setup

-We layer our rez build system on top of the opensource CMake infrastructure, and call it.
+We layer our rez build system on top of the opensource CMake infrastructure...
 A lot of our CMake/build infrastructure is just translating between data that rez exposes, and information that the open source build needs.

-There are a few special things, such as:
+There are a few specific things, such as:
++ We don't rely on cmake "FindPackage" macros for Boost, USD etc as rez provides us with the same information
 + To avoid having a dependency on AL_USDMaya when working with USD files, some of the schema metadata defined here is filtered out of the relevant pluginInfo.json file, and is expected to be part of the AL_USDCommonSchemas.
 See here.
 AL_USDCommonSchemas is included by our tests, but not when running a standard environment, so please be aware of this when attempting to use functionality which relies on ths metadata (There is an argument for adding this dependency)